Spring Garden Revival

 Professional Mowing Standards & Turf Health Principles for Bridgewater's Soil Conditions

-Bridgewater’s soils, as identified by the USDA Web Soil Survey, include glacial till, sandy outwash, rocky shallow, and marine clay, each requiring tailored turf management.
-The UMass Extension Turf Program recommends mowing heights of 2.5-3.5 inches for Kentucky bluegrass, 2-3 inches for perennial ryegrass, 3-4 inches for tall fescue, and 2.5-3.5 inches for fine fescue, which comprises 50-70% of Massachusetts shade mixes.
-Always follow the One-Third Rule—never remove more than 1/3 of the blade height at a time.
-Sharpen mower blades every 20-25 hours of use to ensure clean cuts and reduce turf stress.
-Bridgewater’s acidic soils (pH 5.5-6.5) often require lime applications for optimal turf health, as confirmed by the UMass Soil and Plant Nutrient Testing Laboratory.
+Bridgewater’s soils, as identified by the USDA Web Soil Survey, include glacial till, sandy outwash, rocky shallow soils, and marine clay, each requiring tailored turf management.
+The UMass Extension Turf Program recommends the following mowing heights: Kentucky bluegrass (2.5-3.5 inches), perennial ryegrass (2-3 inches), tall fescue (3-4 inches), and fine fescue (2.5-3.5 inches), which comprises 50-70% of Massachusetts shade mixes.
+Always follow the One-Third Rule—never remove more than 1/3 of the grass blade at a time.
+Mower blades should be sharpened every 20-25 hours of use to ensure clean cuts and minimize turf stress.
+Bridgewater’s acidic soils (pH 5.5-6.5) often require lime applications for optimal turf health.
+For soil testing, consult the UMass Soil and Plant Nutrient Testing Laboratory.

 Bridgewater Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas

-Mowing near wetlands, vernal pools, and other protected areas in Bridgewater is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
+Mowing near wetlands and protected areas in Bridgewater is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Activities within 25-50 feet of these sensitive zones require careful planning and may necessitate filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Bridgewater Conservation Commission.
-Wildlife protection is also critical, with restrictions during the breeding season for birds (March-August) and for vernal pools (March-June).
-Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for any work near resource areas.
+Activities within 25-50 feet of wetlands, vernal pools, or other resource areas require filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Conservation Commission.
+Special restrictions apply during wildlife breeding seasons—March through August for birds and March through June for vernal pools.
+Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for sensitive habitats.
+For guidance on compliance and permitting, contact:

 Bridgewater Conservation Commission